mikamautnerrohde/researchproject/rp-project-manual.md

 Once the proposal has been approved, it is not possible to change the EC rewarded to the student upon succesful completion of the project.
 #### Be contact for student questions
-The supervisor is the go-to person for the student, for any question related to performing the research project.
+The supervisor is the go-to person for the student, for any questions related to performing the research project.
 During the research project, the supervisor should be available to discuss problems within a reasonable time frame.
 When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.

+A good rule of thumb is for the supervisor to have at least 1 hour per week allotted to discussion with the student, either via a single meeting or via multiple short ones.

 #### Provide feedback on overall performance and promotes scientific attitude.
 The  supervisor guides the student and provides constructive feedback on his or her performance, whether that's mastering techniques, understanding key concepts or other aspects of being a scientist.
 This feedback is important to improve the skills and knowledge of the student, and to foster an overall academic attitude.

+If student and supervisor work closely together, then providing this feedback may happen quite naturally.
+If this is not the case, it is good to set out some time each month to talk about how things are going.

-#### Join midterm evaluation, together with student.
+#### Join midterm evaluation, together with student and examiner.
-Halfway through the project, the student will schedule an evaluation meeting to discuss all progress so far, as well as performance and mutual satisfaction about the internship.
-This is an important opportunity for both parties to review how things are going.
+One of these feedback meetings, halfway through the project should be more formalized and should include the examiner of the project.
+During this so-called Midterm Evaluation, the three parties discuss all progress so far, as well as performance and mutual satisfaction about the internship.
+This is an important opportunity for all parties to review how things are going.

 #### Provide feedback on the draft version of the research report.
 At the end of the project, the student will submit a draft version of the research report.
 This report should be written in the format of a research article that is appropriate to the field in which the internship takes place (e.g. following the guidelines of a key journal), and it should clearly convey the work that the student has done.
 The draft version should be as complete as possible, to allow for effective feedback.